bosiakov/sre-cheatsheet/README.md

 redis-cli info # Complete info including network, CPU, memory, persistence and cluster settings redis-cli monitor # Warning: Because MONITOR streams back all commands, its use comes at a cost

-> redis-cli

-CLIENT LIST # returns information and statistics about the client connections DBSIZE # the number of keys in the currently-selected database
+redis-cli client list # returns information and statistics about the client connections redis-cli dbsize # the number of keys in the currently-selected database.
+New connections always use the database 0.
 ```

 ## Development